 Buying a used computer?
-Just take pot luck and hope for the best Or read on for a handy guide to knowing exactly what to look for and what to avoid when considering falling in love with a used mac that isn't technologically obsolete ...
-This 'advert' is for a fully working Powerbook G4 using … Continue reading All you need to know about buying a secondhand mac
+Read this handy guide to knowing exactly what to look for and what to avoid when considering falling in love with a used mac that isn't technologically obsolete ...
+This 'advert' is for a fully working Powerbook G4 using a version of the Apple Mac operating system software called Tiger.
+Connections … Continue reading All you need to know about buying a secondhand mac

 A simple guide to avoiding ten of the most common computer pitfalls recently discovered by top Mac scientists in Frome.

 10.13 unlucky for some?
 Fromester's Guide to macOS 10.13 High Sierra Nearly all you need to know about Apple's Latest Operating System Apple have given all Mac users from 2010 onwards free access to possibly the world's best computer operating system ever.
 Security experts still recommend that you don't use a computer at all for best … Continue reading High Sierra (macOS 10.13)

 picture from endgadget, copied from MacRumours Apple announced some new phones, again.
 The 5C is a plastic iPhone, as if there isn’t enough plastic in the world.
 Soon there will be Chinese billions of plastic iPhones cluttering up our island beaches.
 On the positive side at least that means billions of people will have access … Continue reading iPhone 5C and 5S

 It is probably between 6 and 8 characters with a mixture of upper and lowercase and with at least one number.
 You are likely to use the same or similar passwords for Facebook, Gmail, YouTube, Twitter and even online banking.
 Or you might have discovered the new way to work with passwords.
 If not, you … Continue reading What’s My Password?